Monday, March 2, 2009

 Radar said "I always had the suspicion that there was a link there somewhere..."

-Not so suprisingly then, people who owned fruit bats reported no cat hair whatsoever on their clothing.
-The outcome of the study also means that the more cats you own, the more cat hair you will accumulate on your clothing.
-This alone could mean that if you have more than one cat, you could be seeing a good amount of cat hair on your clothing at any given time.
+Not so surprisingly then, people who owned fruit bats reported no cat hair whatsoever on their clothing.
+The outcome of the study also means that the more cats you own, the more cat hair you will likely accumulate on your clothing.

 "We have a very long way to go with regard to outcomes in the future" Dr. Pinkie explains, "there is much to be learned from such a complicated data set."
 Currently the Department of Sociology at SPU conducts cat hair research projects through funding provided exclusively by the National Association for Hairball Treatment and Prevention Center (NAHTC).